 Compatible Systems

-Plug and Play installation on any Windows, Mac, Chrome OS, or Linux host which supports DisplayPort Alternate Mode (Alt Mode) video output functionality.
+Plug and Play installation on any Windows, Mac, Chrome OS, or Linux host with Thunderbolt, USB4, or DisplayPort supporting USB-C ports.

 Filter Help Articles and Frequent Questions by Category